iridiumops/website/news/citadel_anchored.md

-# New Home Citadel Anchored Successfully
+# New Home Fortizar Anchored Successfully

+... on the test server.